 - Sharing findings that provide the kind of information that frontline NHS and social care managers and staff need to help them change and improve services.

-The BRACE research team uses a theory-based approach to service evaluation.
+The BRACE research team used a theory-based approach to service evaluation.
 This goes beyond assessment of whether something works and look more closely at the reasons for its success or failure; for example, if a service works, how does it work; if it doesn’t work, why doesn’t it work?
 To answer these questions, the team brings together evidence from different perspectives, sources and research methods